charlottefpetersen/charlottefpetersen.github.io/index.md

 <h1>Research activities</h1>
 <h2>Extracting the hidden structure of glass</h2>

-Understanding the behaviour of glass is a longstanding mystery in materials science.
+Understanding the behaviour of glass is a long-standing mystery in materials science.
 On large scales, glass is rigid and behaves like a solid.
 But curiously, its microscopic structure is disordered and looks like a liquid.
 Because of this, it is difficult to predict its mechanical properties with theory, which means that new advanced glasses can only be designed